 Amazon has packed a quad-core processor with 2GB of RAM, which they claim is 3x the processing power of the current generation Apple TV and 4X the memory of the ATV, Roku or Chromecast.
 The result is an experience is that is fast and fluid, with zero lag.
-The remote is very ‘clicky’ and the UI incredibly responsive.
+The remote has a very tactile response and the UI is incredibly responsive.
 The two-column layout reminded me of Plex.
 It’s extremely visual with its display of channels, movie and tv cover art, but in no way cluttered.

 On both Apple TV and Roku, apps are the focal point.
 When your boot up the Fire TV, it immediately gets populated with available movies and TV shows from Prime and Instant, in addition to channel apps.
 On competing devices, channels as apps are the main focus, whereas in a sense, they become secondary on this box.
 This is Amazon’s product, so quite naturally, it’s set up to make it easy to access their programming.
 That in mind, a recently used list is up top, so channels or content you watched last is readily accessible.